dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 Is a national slew-rate of <span class="darkblue">4 GW per hour</span> completely outside human experience?
 No. Every morning, as figure 26.3 shows, British demand climbs by about 13 GW between 6.30am and 8.30am.
 That’s a slew rate of *<span class="darkblue">6.5 GW per hour</span>*.
 So our power engineers already cope, every day, with slew rates bigger than 4GW per hour on the national grid.
 An extra occasional slew of 4 GW per hour induced by sudden wind variations is no reasonable cause for ditching the idea of country-sized wind farms.
 It’s a problem

-<span class="figurenumber">Figure 26.3</span>.
+<div class='caption'><span class="figurenumber">Figure 26.3</span>.
 Electricity demand in Great Britain during two winter weeks of 2006.
 The left and right scales show the demand in national units (GW) and personal units (kWh/d per person) respectively.
-These are the same data as in figure 26.1.
+These are the same data as in figure 26.1.</div>

 just like problems that engineers have already solved.
 We simply need to figure out how to match ever-changing supply and demand in a grid with no fossil fuels.
 I’m not saying that the wind-slew problem is *already* solved – just that it is a problem of the same size as other problems that have been solved.